-To use one pulse mode:
+To use One Pulse mode:

-- Load the OC1R register with the value corresponding to the length of the pulse (see the formula in Section 4.3.3.7). - 2.
-Select the following in the the CR1 register: - Using the OLVL1 bit, select the level to be applied to the OCMP1 pin after the pulse. - Using the OLVL2 bit, select the level to be applied to the OCMP1 pin during the pulse. - Select the edge of the active transition on the ICAP1 pin with the IEDG1 bit. - 3.
-Select the following in the CR2 register: - Set the OC1E bit, the OCMP1 pin is then dedicated to the Output Compare 1 function. - Set the OPM bit.

-Select the timer clock CC1-CC0 (see Table 15).
+- Load the OC1R register with the value corresponding to the length of the pulse (see the formula in the opposite column). - 2.
+Select the following in the CR1 register: - Using the OLVL1 bit, select the level to be applied to the OCMP1 pin after the pulse. - Using the OLVL2 bit, select the level to be applied to the OCMP1 pin during the pulse. - Select the edge of the active transition on the ICAP1 pin with the IEDG1 bit (the ICAP1 pin must be configured as floating input). - 3.
+Select the following in the CR2 register: - Set the OC1E bit, the OCMP1 pin is then dedicated to the Output Compare 1 function. - Set the OPM bit. - Select the timer clock CC[1:0] (see Table 14).